 Two other considerations are QA and documentation.
 Consider requesting information from each vendor on their QA and testing policies, as well as how they create both developer and user docs.

-Your RFP should include a brief timeline for accepting proposals.
+Your software RFP should include a brief timeline for accepting proposals.
 Your timeline should include:

 Keep in mind that you’ll get the best responses if you can give developers as much time as possible to formulate their responses.